Reddybattula/Assignment-1/README.md

 # Assignment-1

 ## Name
-Simple web page for Vecta Corp
+Simple web page for Vecta Corporation

 ## Description
 This web page is all about the information related to Vecta Corporation.